gayathri1462/Lung-Cancer-Analysis-and-Prediction/Web Application/readme.md

-### Download the output and prepared_data folders from code folder in the drive to run the app successfully
+### Download the output and prepared_data folders from Web application folder in code folder from the drive link to run the app successfully